-- ► Change to the 'Screens' node in the project manager. - ▶ Double clicking on Storage tank 1 in the detail view opens the screen in the main window - ► Select the Static text element. - ► In the complete overview screen, press the left mouse button on the desired location and hold it down while pulling up a square.
-Place this on the upper edge of the screen, in the center horizontally. - ▶ Now write Storage tank in the Display/text properties field. - Assign your text the font 5 Standardfont5.
+- ▶ Change to the 'Screens' node in the project manager. - ▶ Double clicking on Storage tank 1 in the detail view opens the screen in the main window - ▶ Select the Static text element.

+- In the complete overview screen, press the left mouse button on the desired location and hold it down while pulling up a square.
+Place this on the upper edge of the screen, in the center horizontally. - In the property field, Text/Text now write Storage tank. - Assign your text the font 5 Standardfont5.

 To select the font, click on ... and select the corresponding font style from the font list that opens.